-Wood Dust Depending on the specie, may cause dermatitis on prolonged repetitive contact; may cause respiratory sensitization and/or irritation.
-Wood dust is listed in the National Toxicology Program (NTP) under the United States Department of Health and Human Services in the Report on Carcinogens (ROC) as known to be a human carcinogen since the 10th RoC (2002).
+Ingestion Not likely to occur Inhalation May cause nasal dryness, irritation and obstruction.
+Coughing, wheezing and sneezing, sinusitis and prolonged colds have also been reported.
+Chronic Effects Wood dust, depending on the species, may cause dermatitis on prolonged repetitive contact; may cause respiratory sensitization and/or irritation.
+Wood dust is listed by the National Toxicology Program under the United States Department of Health and Human Services in the Report on Carcinogens (ROC) as known to be a human carcinogen since the 10th RoC (2002).

-SECTION 4: FIRST-AID MEASURES Eyes Remove contact lenses (if applicable).
+California PROP 65 Wood Dust Warning - Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.
+Avoid inhaling wood dust or use a dust mask or other safeguards for personal protection.
+California Health and Safety Code Section 25249.6 SECTION 4: FIRST-AID MEASURES Eyes Remove contact lenses (if applicable).
 Flush eyes, including under eyelids, with large amounts of water and exit to fresh air.
 If irritation persists, get medical attention.
 Skin Wash affected area with soap and water.
 Get medical advice if a rash, persistent irritation or dermatitis occurs.

 Inhalation Exit to fresh air.
-Get medical advice if persistent irritation, severe coughing or breathing difficulty occurs.
+Get medical advice if persistent irritation, sever coughing or breathing difficulty occurs.

 Ingestion Not applicable SECTION 5: FIRE FIGHTING MEASURES Flash Point Not applicable Autoignition Temperature Dependent upon duration of exposure to heat source and other variables.
 400 deg. - 500 deg.
 F (204 deg. - 260 deg.
 C).
 Flammable Limits in Air An airborne concentration of 40 grams of dust per cubic meter of air is often used as the lowest explosion limit (LEL) for wood dust.
-Formaldehyde Lower Explosion Limit (LEL) - 7% Upper Explosion Limit (UEL) - 73% Unusual Fire & Explosion Hazards Sawing, sanding or machining can produce wood dust as a by-product or "cloud" which may present a strong to severe explosion hazard if a dust particle contacts an ignition source.
+Unusual Fire & Explosion Hazards Sawing, sanding or machining can produce wood dust as a by-product or "cloud" which may present a strong to severe explosion hazard if a dust particle contacts an ignition source.